Dental Care for Kids – Sponsored by Delta Dental of Missouri

 Salty snacks like pretzels, chips and crackers may seem OK for teeth because they’re low in sugar, but don’t be mistaken.
 Simple starches can be just as bad as sweets, if not worse.
 These snacks break down into a sticky goo, coating teeth and causing cavities.
 Looking for some crunchy alternatives?
 Try sunflower seeds, almonds or baby carrots.
 Other savory snack ideas include hard-boiled eggs and chunks of cheddar cheese.

 Give your kids an assortment of colorful veggies.
 Kids are more likely to eat snacks that look appealing, and the different colors feature different vitamins and minerals.
 Red and orange veggies are usually high in vitamin C (good for gums), while leafy green vegetables are good sources of calcium (for strong teeth).
 Consider cherry tomatoes, strips of red and orange bell peppers and steamed broccoli with melted cheese.
 Don’t forget about fun-to-eat snacks like snap peas and edamame.

-Visit Delta Dental of Missouri for more information and to find dental education resources for children.
+Visit Delta Dental of Missouri for a guide to free and low cost dental care in Missouri, and more dental education resources for children.